-“Seller” shall mean Rehab Technology Pty Ltd and its successors and assigns.
+“Seller” shall mean SourceWell Pty Ltd (trading as Rehab Technology) and its successors and assigns.

 “Buyer” shall mean the Buyer or any person acting on behalf of and with the authority of the Buyer.